cwylcu080903/LEAD-EA/README.md

 # LEAD-EA
+This repository is associated with Learning from Elites: LLM-Driven Automated Design of Evolutionary Algorithms for Job Shop Scheduling Problem with Sequence-dependent Setup Times.
+The corresponding manuscript is currently under review and corrponsidng code will be made publicly available upon acceptance.

 This repository provides the implementation of the MILP model, CP model, and LEAD-EA for solving the job shop scheduling problem with sequence-dependent setup times (JSP-SDST).